-1. You’ll Miss Potential Buyers:
+1. You’ll Miss Potential Buyers

 Why?
 Because most buyers put in a max high price into their criteria as they search for properties.
 While some may include homes a little above their budget to capture overpriced properties, many won’t.

 Remember that buyers are looking at dozens of homes in your area that have very similar criteria.
 If a home is way overpriced, a well-researched home shopper will be able to spot it from a mile away.

-3. Buyers Will be Turned Off by Negotiations:
+3. Buyers Will be Turned Off by Negotiations

 If a buyer is interested in your home but realizes that they’re going to have to negotiate to get the price into their comfort zone, odds are they’ll end up with another house.
 It’s difficult to plan a home purchase working with theoretical numbers that may or may come to fruition at the offer table.